qt/qtwebengine-chromium/chromium/services/network/cross_origin_read_blocking_explainer.md

   This avoids having to parse the content types of the nested parts.
   We recommend not supporting multipart range requests for sensitive documents.
 * Responses without a `Content-Type` header.
-* Responses labeled as `application/javascript` - this includes JSONP ("JSON with padding") which unlike JSON is meant to be read and executed in a cross-origin context.
+* Responses with a JavaScript MIME type such as `text/javascript`.
+This includes JSONP ("JSON with padding") which unlike JSON is meant to be read and executed in a cross-origin context.

 ## CORB and web compatibility